atn34/blog/content/posts/Existence-of-Uncomputable-Functions.md

 Since $f$ differs from $f_i$ on the $i$th input, $f$ cannot be one of the functions enumerated.
 We cannot enumerate functions $f : N \rightarrow \{0, 1\}$.

-Since we cannot enumerate functions, but we can enumerate programs there exists a function that has no program which computes it.
+Since we cannot enumerate functions, but we can enumerate programs, there exists a function that has no program which computes it.